Raidok/ansible-sickrage-common/README.md

-ansible-sickbeard-common
+ansible-sickrage-common
 =====

-This role installs and configures [SickBeard](http://sickbeard.com/), an awesome PVR & episode guide that downloads and manages all your TV shows .
+This role installs and configures [SickRage](https://github.com/SiCKRAGE/SiCKRAGE), an awesome PVR & episode guide that downloads and manages all your TV shows .

 Requirements